stephband/scribe/README.md

 Developed at [Cruncher](https://cruncher.ch) by [Stephen Band](https://stephen.band).

-Rich Sigler of Sigler Music Fonts [jazzfont.com](http://www.jazzfont.com/) very kindly granted permission to use JazzFont shapes as SVG paths in this project (although Scribe now renders SMuFL fonts so SVG shapes are no longer used).
+Rich Sigler of Sigler Music Fonts [jazzfont.com](http://www.jazzfont.com/) very kindly granted permission to use JazzFont shapes as SVG paths in this project.
+Scribe now renders SMuFL fonts so SVG shapes are no longer used.

 Scribe logo/mascot by [Mariana Alt](https://www.mariana.lt/).